 - 2 teaspoons sesame seeds

-- Transfer salmon to prepared baking sheet (keep remaining marinade).
-Bake salmon for 12-15 minutes, or until salmon is cooked through (times may vary based on thickness of salmon).
+- Bake salmon, uncovered, for 12-15 minutes, or until salmon flakes easily in the center (times may vary based on thickness of salmon).

 - Garnish with diced green onion and serve.